iterative/dvc.org/content/docs/command-reference/gc.md

   specify a list of them (each project is a path) to keep data that is currently referenced from them.

-- `-c`, `--cloud` - remove files in remote storage in addition to the local cache. **This behavior is dangerous.** It removes datasets, models or other files that are not referenced in the current workspace (unless `-a`/`-T`/`--all-commits` are also used).
-The default remote is used unless a specific one is given with `-r`.
+- `-c`, `--cloud` - remove files in remote storage in addition to local cache.
+  **This option is dangerous.** The default remote is used unless a specific one is given with `-r`.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to collect unused objects from